Published on 27th June 2019

 While the application of new technology is encouraging, it doesn’t yet address the major issue with Sudden Cardiac Arrest: treatment.

-Rapid defibrillation is the only proven way to treat Sudden Cardiac Arrest and fast action is vital.
-If a victim is treated with CPR and defibrillation inside 60 seconds, their chance of survival is as high as 90%.
-Within 5 minutes, it’s 70% but it drops by 10% every minute after this.
+Rapid defibrillation is the only proven way to treat Sudden Cardiac Arrest, and fast action is vital.
+If a victim is treated with CPR and defibrillation within 60 seconds, their chance of survival is as high as 90%.
+Within 5 minutes, it’s 50% but it drops by 10% every minute after this.

 Even if the system provides an alert and someone nearby administers CPR, this will only buy time before an AED arrives.
 You can’t rely on the emergency service to arrive in time either – the average ambulance response time in the UK is over eleven minutes.
 If someone suffers a SCA outside of hospital, the survival rate is only 5% if treatment is delayed until emergency services get there.